Ray V. Orman

 Hall of Fame|

-Although he never had seen lacrosse, he became the lacrosse coach at Hopkins in 1926.
+Although he never had seen lacrosse, he also became the lacrosse coach at Hopkins in 1926.
 Van Orman built nationally prominent teams from 1926-34, coaching victorious Olympic teams in 1928 and 1932, and winning the U.S. Intercollegiate Lacrosse Association Championships in 1926, 1927 and 1928.

 During his tenure at Hopkins, Van Orman coached 26 players who were named first team All-Americans.
 In 1953, he was awarded the Johns Hopkins honorary chair for outstanding achievement in the field of lacrosse.